Using DOME zero on the Upper Jaw and a Bite Splint on the Lower Jaw

 • Better facial balance, as growth patterns become more physiologically aligned

-This makes the Homeoblock with a neutral bite plane critical for patients with facial asymmetries, chronic bruxism, and head/neck tension—not just for protecting the teeth but for driving cranial growth in the right direction.
+This makes the bite splint with a neutral bite plane helpful for patients with facial asymmetries, chronic bruxism, and head/neck tension—not just for protecting the teeth but for driving cranial growth in the right direction.

 Who Needs the Neutral Bite Plane?